10050 Cielo Drive: History

 Michèle Morgan, French actress for RKO Radio Pictures, arranged for architect Arthur W. Hawes to design a home and for J.F.
-Wadkins to build the luxury home resembling an early 19th-century European style farmhouse.
+Wadkins to build the luxury home resembling an early 19th-century European-style farmhouse.
 The house was completed in 1942, with an address of 10050 Cielo Drive.
 It was on a 3.3-acre level lot above Benedict Canyon in Beverly Hills.
-The home included a 3,200 square foot main residence; barbeque shelter; swimming pool; and a 2-story garage.
+The home included a 3,200 square foot main residence, barbecue shelter, swimming pool, and a 2-story garage.
 According to the Los Angeles Times, Morgan paid $32,000 (equivalent to $470,000 in 2020).
-By the end of World War II, Morgan had returned to France.
-In 1944, the house was sold to Dr. Hartley Dewey and his wife Louise, where they converted the barbeque shelter into a guest house and added a dressing room for the pool.
+By the end of World War II, Morgan returned to France.
+In 1944, the house was sold to Dr. Hartley Dewey and his wife, Louise, who converted the barbecue shelter into a guest house and added a dressing room for the pool.
 In 1946, the Deweys rented the home to Lillian Gish while she was filming Duel in the Sun.

 Rudolph Altobelli (1929–2011), a music and film industry talent manager, bought the house for $86,000 in the early 1960s and often rented it out.
 Residents included Cary Grant and Dyan Cannon (it was their honeymoon nest in 1965); Henry Fonda; George Chakiris; Mark Lindsay; Samantha Eggar; and Olivia Hussey.
 Charles Manson visited the house in late 1968, when it was occupied (from May 1967 to January 1969) by couple Terry Melcher (the son of actress Doris Day) and Candice Bergen.
+Paul Revere & the Raiders' 1966 Billboard Hot 100 top-ten hit "Good Thing" was penned by Lindsay and Melcher at the residence.

 In February 1969, Roman Polanski and his wife Sharon Tate began renting the home from Altobelli.
 On August 9, 1969, the home became the scene of the murders of the eight-months-pregnant Sharon Tate, Wojciech Frykowski, Abigail Folger, Jay Sebring, and Steven Parent committed by Tex Watson, Susan Atkins, and Patricia Krenwinkel, members of the Manson Family cult.
-Charles Manson himself was an associate of Melcher and had previously visited the house.
-William Garretson, Altobelli's caretaker and an acquaintance of Parent, lived in the guest house behind the main house and was unaware of the murders until the next morning, when he was taken into custody by police officers who had arrived at the scene.
+Charles Manson himself was an associate of Melcher and previously visited the house.
+William Garretson, Altobelli's caretaker and an acquaintance of Parent, lived in the guest house behind the main house and was unaware of the murders until the next morning, when he was taken into custody by police officers who arrived at the scene.
 He was later cleared of all charges.